 The framework begins with Shannon but Moles extends it into territory Shannon explicitly refused to enter.
 Shannon's 1948 theory treated information as a purely quantitative measure of uncertainty reduction, without reference to whether the message meant anything worth knowing.
 Moles argued that this limitation, while appropriate for engineers designing telephone systems, was inadequate for analyzing cultural messages, where the question of whether information is meaningful cannot be separated from the question of whether it is new.

 The aesthetics of smoothness that Moles's framework diagnoses in contemporary AI-mediated culture is, in his terms, an aesthetics of maximal redundancy.
 The smooth interface, the frictionless experience, the seamless output — each systematically eliminates surprise.
-Jeff Koons's Balloon Dog, analyzed in The Orange Pill, is Moles's concept rendered in stainless steel: perfectly smooth, perfectly predictable, perfectly without the accidents and imperfections that would carry information about its making.
+Jeff Koons's Balloon Dog, analyzed in You On AI, is Moles's concept rendered in stainless steel: perfectly smooth, perfectly predictable, perfectly without the accidents and imperfections that would carry information about its making.

 The concern with AI-mediated production is that expanded channel capacity is being used to produce messages of increasing redundancy rather than increasing information content.
 A language model, absent specific instruction otherwise, tends toward the statistical center of its training distribution — toward the most probable continuation, which is by definition the most predictable, which is by definition the most redundant.